Frequently Asked Questions

 A: The IRS will ask for a variety of items to verify your income tax return is correct.
 The first thing you will need to do is notify both your CPA and tax attorney.
 Then, with their guidance, begin assembling the documents relied upon in preparation of your income tax return.
 Documents may include bank statements, cancelled checks, receipts, deposit slips, etc.

-Q. What is the difference between and offer in compromise (OIC) for doubt as to liability, and an OIC for doubt as to collectibility?
+Q: What is the difference between and offer in compromise (OIC) for doubt as to liability, and an OIC for doubt as to collectability?

 Q: What is a will?

 A: A will is a legal document that sets forth wishes for the distribution of property upon one’s death.